 Not all health plans cover mental health services.
 Call your provider to see if you're covered and, if you are, to get the details surrounding your coverage.

 Some plans will require you to get a referral from your primary care doctor or see a therapist within network.
-You might also be responsible for a co-pay or be limited to a certain number of sessions per year, according to MentalHealth.gov.
+Your plan may still provide some discount for out-of-network providers or require you to cover the entire cost.
+Or you might also be responsible for a co-pay or be limited to a certain number of sessions per year, according to MentalHealth.gov.

 Just be sure to discuss those rates when you connect with a therapist for the first time (more on that later) to make sure it fits into your budget.